15 College Halloween Costume Ideas

 9. A Suessy Solution

 Going as your favorite Dr. Seuss character can take some planning.
-Hit up cosplay friends for tips on making sweeping takes, furry hats and prosthetic makeup to make the characters come to life.
+Hit up cosplay friends for tips on making sweeping takes, furry hats, and prosthetic makeup to make the characters come to life.

 10. Zipper Face

 Grab yourself a zipper either from those jeans that will never fit again or pick up a new one at a fabric store.
-Paint the whole thing (unzipped) with clear nail polish so it won’t turn your face green and then use spirit gum or facial adhesive to plaster it half zipped onto your face.
-You can do down your nose and have the zipper open right over your mouth or go side to side.
+Paint the whole thing (unzipped) with clear nail polish so it won’t turn your face green, and then use spirit gum or facial adhesive to plaster it half zipped onto your face.
+You can do it down your nose and have the zipper open right over your mouth or go side to side.
 Paint each section of your face a different color or use it as a foundation for a monstrous makeover.
 The use of a real zipper adds a lot to the impact of the costume.
 Find out more on how to apply Halloween makeup from one of our blog posts.